-WashUAlerts are always sent to the WUSTL app, WashUReady’s Facebook page and Twitter page, in addition to more traditional methods.
+WashUAlerts are always sent to the WashU Mobile app (Apple iTunes or Google Play), WashUReady’s Facebook page and Twitter page, in addition to more traditional methods.

 Examples: Approaching tornado, person with a weapon on campus

-This type of notification provide warnings of criminal activity that has been reported to WUPD or Protective Services and has occurred on campus or contiguous to campus, or on other University property.
+This type of notification provides warning of criminal activity that has been reported to WUPD or Protective Services and has occurred on campus or contiguous to campus, or on other University property.
 The criminal activity is believed to present a serious or continuing threat to students and employees.
-Crime alerts are sent when pertinent information is available to univeristy law enforcement.
+Crime alerts are sent when pertinent information is available to university law enforcement.

 Examples: Rash of burglaries on campus property